Court orders Dakota pipeline shut in latest blow to U.S. fossil fuel projects

 Consultancy Rapidan Energy Group said the ruling casts long-term doubts over the future of the pipeline, which has only been operating for about three years.
 "With odds of a temporary stay on appeal only 30%, the court-ordered DAPL shutdown on Aug.
 5 should last at least 10-12 months if Donald Trump wins re-election and permanently if not," it said in a note.

 The ruling comes a day after Dominion Energy Inc and Duke Energy Corp decided to abandon the $8 billion Atlantic Coast Pipeline, meant to move West Virginia natural gas to East Coast markets, after a long delay to clear legal roadblocks almost doubled its estimated cost.
-Native American and environmental groups cheered the court ruling.
+Separately on Monday, the U.S. Supreme Court did not allow construction to begin on TC Energy Corp's Keystone XL oil sands pipeline and partially left in effect a ruling that blocks the use of a key federal permit that allows dredging work on pipelines across water bodies.

 "I'm not quite sure what they're cheering except for perhaps the loss of jobs all throughout America," U.S. Energy Secretary Dan Brouillette said during an interview on Fox Business Network.
 "Shutting down the Dakota Access Pipeline would have devastating consequences to North Dakota and to America's energy security.
 This terrible ruling should be promptly appealed," said Kevin Cramer, North Dakota Senator and Trump ally.